Lü Shengzhong

-Lü Shengzhong (吕胜中; born 1952) is a Chinese artist who specializes in the ancient Chinese art of paper cutting.
-Lü died in Beijing, at the age of 70, on 26 October 2022.
+Lü Shengzhong (吕胜中; 1952-2022) was a Chinese artist who specialized in the Chinese art of paper cutting.

 He came of age during the turbulent Cultural Revolution.
-When China started to open up following the death of Chairman Mao in 1976, Lü Shengzhong turned to traditional Chinese folk arts, unlike his contemporaries who embraced contemporary art forms practiced in the West, such as installation art, oil paintings and performance art.
-Lü remarked, "I walked away from the cultural confusion of the time and turned back to traditional folk art."
+When China started to open up following the death of Mao Zedong in 1976, Lü Shengzhong turned to traditional Chinese folk arts, unlike his contemporaries who embraced contemporary art forms practiced in the West, such as installation art, oil paintings and performance art.

-His hand cut red tissue-paper art works, with their bold, centered, mandala-like designs, resemble antique paper cuts, combined with calligraphic elements with streams of hand-drawn elements skimming over the musings of sages.

 Early life

 Lü Shengzong was born in 1952 in Shandong, China.
 Shandong has long been known for its paper cutting art culture.
 Lü's father was a farmer where his mother was a house-wife, who was well known around the village for her paper cutting talents.
-As a child, Lü fell in love with the way his mother would create art with cut scraps of paper.
+Lü's mother's talent greatly impressed him as a child.

-As Lü got older, his fascination for paper cutting began to fade.
-As a young adult he joined the army for a short while.
-After the army, he worked for a short period of time as a film projectionist.
-In the mid 1970s he attended art school at Shandong Normal University, and graduated in 1978 with a degree in Fine Arts.
+Before his career in art, Lü served in the army, where he worked as a communications officer and a film projectionist.
+In 1976, he attended art school at Shandong Normal University, and graduated in 1978 with a degree in Fine Arts.
 After graduation he later attended Central Academy of Fine Arts (CAFA) in Beijing for his masters program in the early 1980s.

-During this time period, China's art scene began a change from socialist realist paintings.
-His classmates began to discover rock & roll music, bLüe jeans, jazz, as well as the art genre of Dada.
+Lü's studies coincided with the end of the Cultural Revolution, as China's art scene began a change from socialist realist paintings to art styles with more Western influences.
+Lü classmates began to discover rock & roll music, blue jeans, jazz, as well as Dadaism.
+However, Lü instead chose to travel through China's hinterland during his masters.
+In the northern Shaanxi province upon the Loess Plateau, a rough area that's known for its arid terrain and the poverty, Lü observed the local peasant women create out of paper various shapes and objects like pomegranates and rabbits.

 Lü Shengzhong graduated from Central Academy of Fine Art in 1987, with a masters in folk art.

-After earning his masters, Lü began to travel through China's hinterland.
-One of his memorable trips was the northern Shaanxi province, a rough area that's known for its rough, arid terrain, as well as the poverty within the area.
-Lü embraced the culture, by watching the local peasant women create memorable shapes and objects out of paper.
-For example, they would cut out, frogs, mice pomegranates, lotus flowers, rabbits, etc.